 Children love the games, songs, golden eggs and other rewards which, along with feeling proud of their reading, really motivate children to keep exploring and learning.

-During school closures, you can get 30 days’ free access to Reading Eggs if redeemed before April 30th 2020.
+You can get 30 days’ free access to Reading Eggs.

 With stories read by high-profile celebrities, the award-winning children’s literacy website Storyline Online is bound to be popular with kids.